vishakayadav/Pipelines/README.md

 What, Why, How (events/triggers).

-While more complex pipelines can be created with tools such as, Spinnaker and Jenkins, using simple tools---such as git and shell commands---can get the job done.
+While more complex pipelines can be created with tools such as, Spinnaker and Jenkins, using *simple tools*—such as git and shell commands—can get the job done.

 ## Hooks